-508.01 Papers Sent to Wrong Divisions
+508.01 Papers Sent to Wrong Division

-Drawings, amendments and other papers that are delivered to divisions to which they do not belong must be promptly returned to the Application Branch, which will immediately refer to the application books, and assign the papers to the proper division.
-(Order 1552.)
+Drawings, amendments and other papers that are delivered to divisions to which they do not belong must be promptly forwarded to the assigned division.
+The Application Branch may be called to determine the correct assignment.